Wojtazzzz/dealit-tasks/README.md

   gh repo clone Wojtazzzz/dealit-tasks
 ```

-Create env variables and fill with own credentials
+Create env variables and fill with own credentials (consider MAILGUN variables if you want to work with emails)

 ```bash
   cd dealit-tasks && copy .env.example .env